-In a moving virtual reality chat that went viral earlier this year, while a Korean man took on the avatar of a bird in a game, he spoke about his grueling time in the military.
+In a moving virtual reality chat that went viral earlier last year, while a Korean man took on the avatar of a bird in a game, he spoke about his gruelling time in the military.
 “I had a brother who died of cancer…so life is quite important to me,” the former ambulance driver said, adding that he tried his best to save people who were in pain.
 Viewers reached out to offer support to the Korean video game player in huge numbers, eventually helping him land a gaming job in Los Angeles.
 Video games can help bring people together, even serving as a safe platform for kids with special needs.
 Gaming has a massive fan following among players in the UAE with a whopping number of active gamers in the region.

 Two jarring examples stand out.
 Pokemon Go and Blue Whale have grabbed multiple headlines over the last few years.
 While the former’s augmented reality concept won over gaming enthusiasts, Blue Whale’s mysterious list of extreme challenges encouraged players to commit suicide and had parents concerned around the world.
 Both the games have led to fatalities including accidents and deaths.
 In response to the risks posed by the Blue Whale challenge, the Telecommunications Regulatory Authority banned the game in the United Arab Emirates (UAE).
-Parents and caregivers must always take precautionary measures to ensure their child’s safety online.

 However, when done right and in moderation, video games can be helpful for children with special needs in a number of ways.
 By picking up a video game controller or sitting in front of their computers, they can learn new skills that will help them thrive in their everyday lives.

 “For children of determination, video games can offer a way to develop many skills in a safe, supportive and overall fun space,” Adam Griffin, Head of Occupational Therapy at Autism Rocks Support Centre, told Re:Set.